Team Hierarchy

 Orphan Members

 An "orphan" is a member whose assigned manager is no longer in the organization.
-The Hierarchy page will show these members in a separate section so you can reassign them.
+The Hierarchy page shows these members in a separate amber-highlighted section so admins can fix them.

 Troubleshooting